-This can be accomplished by pulling a paid claim and running it through the IPF pricer tool that can be downloaded from the CMS website.
+This can be accomplished by pulling a paid claim and running it through the IPF pricer tool that can be found on the CMS website.

 We’re Here to Help

-For more information about the final rule, the revised rates, or assistance during your validation review, contact your Moss Adams professional.
+For more information about the final rule and potential implications for your organization, contact your Moss Adams professional.

 You can also find more insights on our Provider Reimbursement Enterprise Services page.